genotrance/feud/README.md

-reload                 - reload current buffer save                   - save current buffer
+reload                 - reload current buffer save                   - save current buffer saveAs <fullpath>      - save current buffer to new path
 ```

 Current directory is relative to the path of the currently loaded file.